sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Securing the BIOS.md

 	- Software on a chip ^28d134
 - Modern BIOS has been replaced by [[#UEFI]]
 	- Term BIOS may still be used to reference
--  Gives computer instructions on how it will send and receive input ^e94ab9
+-  Gives computer <u>instructions on how it will send and receive input</u> ^e94ab9
-	- BIOS tells PC how and what to check to boot to
+	- BIOS tells PC how and what to boot to
 	- BIOS will take over the machine to load the OS
-	- Responsible for any interactions with hardware
+	- Responsible for <u>any interactions with hardware</u>

 # UEFI
 ---